i-vesseg/MultiVesSeg/README.md

 ## Preparing datasets for training
 <div align="justify">

-Folder `preprocessing` contains the Jupyter notebooks used to prepare the datasets utilized in our experiments: OASIS tocite, IXI tocite, and TopCow tocite.
+Folder `preprocessing` contains the Jupyter notebooks used to prepare the datasets utilized in our experiments:

+[OASIS](https://doi.org/10.1101/2019.12.13.19014902), [IXI](https://brain-development.org/ixi-dataset), and [TopCow](https://arxiv.org/abs/2312.17670).
 To preprocess your own dataset, create a new notebook by following the structure of the existing ones.

 </div>